tahsmith/pycmake/README.md

 # I can't believe it's not CMake!
-A python based cmake interpreter.
+The beginings of a python based cmake interpreter.